Vil du læse artiklen på dansk? Find den her

 Union presence prevents problems

-The site from above.
+The site seen from above.